 - You experience chronic foot, ankle, or toe pain

-- You play sports or do activities which involve a significant amount of foot stress
+- You play sports or do activities that involve a significant amount of foot stress

 - You spend a lot of time on your feet and stand or walk on hard surfaces for long periods